 This section of the Memorandum applies only to former Canadian mutual companies that have demutualized.

-When a company has established participating closed blocks per the OSFI document entitled "Par Account Restructuring of Canadian Demutualizations", an annual report is required from the Appointed Actuary listing the following:
+When a company has established participating closed blocks per the OSFI document entitled “Par Account Restructuring of Canadian Demutualizations”, the Appointed Actuary must provide an annual report listing the following:

 B.7.2.2 Ongoing Opinions